 Online parenting classes website: PeaceatHomeParenting.com

 Peace at Home Parenting Solutions offers an annual membership that offers unlimited access to past trainings and classes.
 There is also a free parenting class available through this website.
 Peace at Home continually updates its offerings and even has a COVID-19 toolbox aimed at parenting challenges during this time of pandemic.
 This website also stands out as one that offers online parenting classes in Spanish.

 When you purchase individual classes or a membership, you can get access to printable handouts to work on in your own time, as well as monthly Q&As.
 There are also live classes, and you can receive recordings to watch on demand later.
 Finally, there’s a Facebook group that allows you to interact with other parents and get information from experts.

-The board of advisors includes a number of people from different areas of healthcare and fintech, and includes licenced social workers.
+The board of advisors includes a number of people from different areas of healthcare and fintech, and includes licensed social workers.